osstotalsoft/nbb/UpgradeToNBB5.md

 * Microsoft.Data.SqlClient is used instead of System.Data.SqlClient
 * Concurrent DB operations throw exceptions (cannot have multiple DB tasks in parallel for the same DBContext)
 * Remove the call to .AddEntityFrameworkSqlServer() it is not necessary unless using a custom service provider
+* Non-null reference navigations are not overwritten by queries
+  * Do not initialize reference navigation properties https://docs.microsoft.com/en-us/ef/core/what-is-new/ef-core-5.0/breaking-changes#nonnullreferences
+  * Initialized collections still work.
+* For queries with multiple colection "includes" use AsSplitQuery()

 ## Jaeger Update
 * add package reference for "Jaeger.Senders.Thrift"